HOME > COOKIES

 The best part of these cookies is that they are so easy to make.
 You will need one two bowls, spatula and baking tray.

-For these cookies you don't need rolling pin or pastry mat, you just pinch a dough, roll it, place on the tray and flatten.
-Bake for about 8 - 10 minutes until the cookies are lightly brown.
+- For these cookies you don't need rolling pin or pastry mat, you just pinch a dough, roll it, place on the sheet and flatten.
+Bake for about 8-10 minutes until the cookies are lightly brown.
 Once cooled, dip each cookie into the melted chocolate.

 MAKES: 16 cookies